google/WebFundamentals/src/content/en/fundamentals/media/mobile-web-video-playback.md

           type="video/webm; codecs=mp4">
 </video>

-## Background playback [80%]
+## Background playback

 When you detect a web page or a video in the web page is not visible anymore, you may want to update your analytics to reflect this.
 This could also affect the current playback as in picking a different track, pause it, or even show custom buttons to the user for instance.

-With the Media Session API, you can also customize media notifications by providing metadata for the currently playing video.
+With the [Media Session API]{: .external}, you can also customize media notifications by providing metadata for the currently playing video.
 It also allows you to handle media related events such as seeking or track changing which may come from notifications or media keys.
 To see this in action, check out the [sample]{: .external }.

 ### Pause video on page visibity change